Notarization

 can later use the signed Session Header

-to prove data provenance to a third-party Verifier
+to prove data provenance to an application-specific Verifier

 .